-Transport minister Jesse Norman MP spoke about the potential for technology to save police time and resources, such as officers filling in forms electronically at the roadside.
+Transport minister Jesse Norman MP spoke about the potential for technology to save police time and resources, such as to the Government.

+Think of the lives we could save if we had more resources.
+Unfortunately, the message is simply not getting through officers filling in forms electronically at the roadside.
 He also said mobile breath-test equipment would soon replace the need to take suspects to a station.